Guide to the Iota Gamma Pi (Duke University) records, 1923-1939

 - Sigma Xi.
 Duke University chapter records, 1930-1995.
 (University Archives.
 Duke University.)

-[Identification of item], Iota Gamma Pi (Duke University) records, University Archives, Duke University.
+[Identification of item], Iota Gamma Pi (Duke University) Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Iota Gamma Pi (Duke University) records were received by the University Archives as a transfer in 1980.